 Here at PracticeForces, we have seen these concepts improve the bottom line and efficiency of the practices we serve.
 For instance, we have recently achieved payment increases of 158% and A/R reduction of 60% for one of our clients - view case study here.

 Let's start with some techniques to best manage accounts receivable

 The A/R of medical practices are the due amounts from insurance payers and open patients' accounts.
-To ensure practices manage their A/R efficiently, at PracticeForces we first help them establish an effective billing process - if it's not in place already, of course.
+To ensure practices manage their A/R efficiently, at PracticeForces we first help them establish an effective billing process - if it's not in place already.

-To aid in the development of such processes, we have compiled the following list of key points:
+To aid in the development of such processes, we recommend to: